lightward/lightward-ai/app/prompts/clients/helpscout/1-user.md

 - `directive` (being one of the supported directives, see system prompt)
 - `status` (a new status to give to the conversation record; only used with `note`, `reply`, `update_status`)

-For the `reply` and `note` directives, append two newlines, and then append your message as plaintext.
+For the `reply` and `note` directives, append two newlines, and then append your message as plaintext, using basic HTML for formatting and links.
+(Don't use Markdown!)

 Only one directive (and thereby only one directive text body) is allowed per response!
 You'll get an error if you try to use more than one. :)